orb-community/orb-website/docs/documentation/advanced_policies.md

     ```

 * Attention: enable is dominant over disable.
-So if both are passed, the metric will be enabled;
+So if both are passed, the metrics group will be enabled;

 ### Abstract Configurations